MaksimDzhangirov/backendBankExample/docs/part61-eng.md

 and a line break.
 Now comes the most important part of the message.
 We'll provide a link for the user to click on to verify their email address.
 Here I use the `<a href>` tag to specify the verification URL.
-So we'll need to declare this new variable before writing the content.
+So we'll need to declare this new variable `verifyUrl` before writing the content.
 Normally it should point to a front-end page, whose responsibility is to parse the input argument from the URL, and call the corresponding API on the backend side for verification.
 For this demo, I'll set it to `http://simple-bank.org` followed by 2 query parameters: the first param is the id of the verification email record, and the second one is the secret code of that email.
 We can get their values from the `verifyEmail`